luisnicg/staceyCMS_multilanguage/README.md

 I had to modify the core of the application by adding a new collection and then add a new asset of this collection.

-Adds a new asset-tye, I mean a new class called Language.
+Adds a new asset-type, I created a new class called Language.

 New variables